secit-pl/simple-excel-export/README.md

  - Values can be accessed by the [PropertyAccess Component](https://symfony.com/doc/current/components/property_access.html) or [PHP callback](https://www.php.net/manual/en/language.types.callable.php).
  - XLS, XLSX and CSV support (by passing the second argument while creating a new \SecIT\SimpleExcelExport\Excel obejct)
  - Symfony 4+ compatible (getResponse() returns valid [Symfony Response](https://symfony.com/doc/current/components/http_foundation.html#response))

+## Security warning

+> [!CAUTION]
+> The PHPOffice/PhpSpreadsheet library used by this bundle has a serious security vulnerability in versions <2.2.1.
+Please update this bundle as soon as possible to version 2.0.0 or grater, which allows to install only the secured version of PHPOffice/PhpSpreadsheet.
+> More details can be found here https://github.com/PHPOffice/PhpSpreadsheet/security/advisories/GHSA-ghg6-32f9-2jp7

 ## Installation

 From the command line run